Electronic monitoring: Important information for family, whānau and occupants

 Obligations of relevant occupants

-The occupants must agree to a number of conditions including:
+The occupants must agree to a few conditions including:

 - consent to the defendant living at the address on electronic monitoring